dfbaskin/dfbaskin-blog/content/posts/2021/k8s-dapr-azure-identity-part-iv.md

 ## Updating the Ingress

-Before adding the image to the Kubernetes cluster, we need to update the ingress definition so that incoming requests are routed to both the NGINX server for the static web assets and the new Users API web server.
+Before adding the new image to the Kubernetes cluster, we need to update the ingress definitions so that incoming requests are routed to both the NGINX server for the static web assets and the new Users API web server.

 We could add an additional path to our Ingress definition we created previously.
 But then we have a single definition that must always change as new services are added.